Optimal Best Arm Identification with Fixed Confidence in Restless Bandits: Introduction

 \subsection{\sc Overview of Prior Studies}

 \textbf{Prior works on BAI. } BAI falls within the active sequential hypothesis testing framework of Chernoff~\cite{chernoff1959sequential} and Albert~\cite{albert1961sequential}, and has since been studied in a plethora of contexts. \cite{even2002pac} studies fixed-confidence BAI and provides a successive elimination algorithm for finding the best arm, proving an upper bound on its stopping time that only holds with high probability.
 For a similar setting as in \cite{even2002pac}, \cite{garivier2016optimal} presents (a) a sup-inf lower bound on the limiting growth rate of the expected stopping time using change-of-measure arguments, and (b) two algorithms for tracking the proportions of arm selections (C-tracking and D-tracking), along with upper bounds on stopping times that hold almost surely and in expectation for both algorithms.
 While the optimal solution to the lower bound in \cite{garivier2016optimal} was shown to be unique, \cite{degenne2019pure} investigates the case when the optimal solution is potentially non-unique and/or the set of all optimal solutions is non-convex.
 The paper \cite{jedra2020optimal} investigates fixed-confidence BAI in {\em linear} bandits with finitely/uncountably many arms and provides nearly-matching lower and upper bounds on the limiting growth rate of the expected stopping time.
 While the algorithms in the aforementioned studies explicitly compute the sup-attaining solution(s) at every time step for an empirical problem instance arising from empirical arm means, the recent study \cite{mukherjee2023best} proposes a computationally efficient policy that circumvents the computation of the sup-attaining solution(s).
-In another direction, \cite{audibert2010best} investigates fixed-budget BAI, proposes a {\em successive-rejects} algorithm, and obtains an error probability upper bound for the same.
-While problem-dependent lower bounds are commonplace in the studies on fixed-confidence BAI, deriving such bounds for the fixed-budget regime is often challenging.
-Instead, the studies on fixed-budget BAI characterize {\em minimax lower bounds} on the error probability; such a lower bound dictates that there exists a problem under which every policy incurs an error probability with the minimum value given by the lower bound.
-In this space, the paper \cite{carpentier2016tight} obtains a minimax lower bound on the error probability of fixed-budget BAI, along with an upper bound that is order-wise tight in the exponent of the error probability.
-Yang and Tan~\cite{yang2022minimax} investigate fixed-budget BAI in linear bandits and propose an algorithm based on the idea of G-optimal designs.
-They prove a minimax lower bound on the error probability, similar to \cite{carpentier2016tight}, and obtain an upper bound on the error probability of their algorithm.